 If you have a spouse (as defined by the IRS) who is 70½ or older and has an IRA, they can also give up to $100,000 from their IRA.

-It is wise to consult with your tax professionals if you are contemplating a charitable gift under the extended law.
+It is wise to consult with your tax professionals if you are contemplating a charitable gift under the PATH Act.
+Find more information about Qualified Charitable Distributions from the IRS here.
 Please feel free to contact Brian Fergus at (480) 774-8460 or [email protected] with any questions you may have.

 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 References to estate and income taxes include federal taxes only.
 State income/estate taxes or state law may impact your results.